Connecting with Asana

 There are a number of columns that shows specific data coming from Asana.
 Open a report builder and select any of columns to display the data in your report.

 - Workspace shows the name of an Asana team.

 - Iteration shows the name of the Asana section/list name;

-- Task number and status show the task id and whether it is open/closed.
+- Task number and task status show the task id and whether it is open/closed.

 - Label shows the name of Asana tags;